Kaltsoon/data-management-and-databases/slidev/06-grouping.md

 ## Subqueries within a WITH clause

-- Then, we use this CTE in the main query to find the department with the highest number of employees:
+- Then, we use the `DeptInfo` CTE in the main query to find the department with the highest number of employees:

 ```sql
 -- common table expression from the previous slide